warren-bank/mirror-XMail-mail-server/Readme.txt

 	"?maticad.com"	"dlibenzi"	"maticad.it"	"dlibenzi"	"XYZ..."
 "CLR"

-	and the fetched messages will be pushed into the spool using the address contained into the "To:" tag of the incoming message.
-This enable users that have a single external POP3 account that collect mail for multiple local users to have fetched mail distributed locally.
+	and the fetched messages will be pushed into the spool using, as name part the name contained into the "To:" tag of the incoming message, and domain part the string after the  ?  character ( masquerade domain ).
+	So if a message having as To: address  graycat@felins.net  is fetched by the previous line a message is pushed into the spool with address  graycat@maticad.com.
-	You've to be sure that the recipients domains are handled locally in a way or another.
+	You've to be sure that the masquerade domain ( maticad.com ) is handled locally in a way or another.
 	Particular attention is to be taken about at not creating mail loops.
+	Another otion is :

+	"&.local"	"dlibenzi"	"maticad.it"	"dlibenzi"	"XYZ..."
+"CLR"

+	where a fetched message whose To: address is graycat@felins.net will be replaced with graycat@felins.net.local.

 	SERVER.TAB :